-Ajay Devgn Says Working With Kajol In 'Tanhaji' Felt Like Home On Set!
+Ajay Devgn Says Working With Kajol In 'Tanhaji' Felt Like Home On Sets!

-One of the reasons why everyone is excited for 'Tanhaji: The Unsung Warrior' is that it reunites Ajay Devgn and his wife Kajol on the big screen after almost a decade.
+One of the reasons why everyone is excited for 'Tanhaji: The Unsung Warrior' is that it reunites Ajay Devgn and wife Kajol on the big screen after almost a decade.
 The duo had last starred together in the 2008 film 'U Me Aur Hum'.
 In 'Tanhaji', Kajol essays the role of Tanhaji Malusare's wife Savitri Malusare.

 At the trailer launch of 'Tanhaji: The Unsung Warrior' when the 'Golmaal' actor was asked about how it felt to team up again with his real-life wife on the big screen, this is how the actor reacted.